 Polysomnography is a sleep study.
-This test records certain body functions as you as you sleep, or try to sleep.
+This test records certain body functions as you sleep, or try to sleep.
 Polysomnography is used to diagnose sleep disorders.

 Sleep study; Polysomnogram; Rapid eye movement studies; Split night polysomnography; PSG; OSA - sleep study; Obstructive sleep apnea - sleep study; Sleep apnea - sleep study

 How the Test is Performed

 - Rapid eye movement (REM) sleep.
 Most dreaming occurs during REM sleep.
 Under normal circumstances, your muscles, except for your eyes and breathing muscles, do not move during this stage of sleep.